 Did you know that as a business owner, you may be the responsible person for the building or premises your business occupies?

 Since the introduction of the Regulatory Reform (Fire Safety) Order 2005 in England and Wales, a duty has been placed on the responsible person to make sure that a suitable and sufficient fire risk assessment is carried out.
+In this blog, we’ll explore the importance of making sure your business makes the right decisions when choosing a competent fire risk assessor, with guidance on what to look for when deciding on who you will choose.

 For some businesses, the responsible person will be able to do this assessment themselves.
 But for others, that wouldn’t be a good idea.
-Fire risk assessments for more complex premises might require specialist knowledge of things such a fire protection measures and means of escape.
+Fire risk assessments for more complex premises might require specialist knowledge of things such as fire protection measures and means of escape.

 And there’s other considerations that need to be made – like the age and construction of the building, its use, occupants, and any substances stored and used which may affect fire safety.
 This is even more important if there’s members of the public on the premises, or if the premises has sleeping accommodation – higher levels of qualification are recommended.